sanchayan07/Language-Translator/README.md

 # Language-Translator
-This online tool is used to translate the words and sentence in various language
+Language translator to translate from one language to other language